Submit images of skin issues and receive a response from dermatologists of your choice within 48 hours.

 B: General Terms and Conditions between Dermatologists and Users – Treatment Agreement

 OnlineDoctor AG (“OnlineDoctor”) operates the online mediation platform onlinedoctor.ch (“platform”).
-Using the platform, private individuals residing in Switzerland (“users”) can have their skin conditions assessed by participating, federally approved dermatologists (“dermatologists”) by providing one of these dermatologists with information about and photos of the affected area of skin via the platform.
+Using the platform, private individuals residing in Switzerland (“users”) can have a change in their skin assessed by participating, federally approved dermatologists (“dermatologists”) by providing one of these dermatologists with information about and photos of the affected area of skin via the platform.
 The dermatologist assesses the affected skin area based on the information and photos and gives a recommendation for action.

-The dermatologists offer the assessment on their own behalf and under their own responsibility.
 OnlineDoctor itself does not provide any assessment, but merely mediates the conclusion of an agreement between a user and one of the participating dermatologists through the platform (“Mediation Agreement”).
 For this Mediation Agreement, the General Terms and Conditions (“GTC”) in this Section A apply.
 If a user submits an enquiry to one of the participating dermatologists to assess a skin change, a treatment agreement is concluded between that user and the dermatologist (“Treatment Agreement”).
-The GTC in Section B apply to this treatment agreement.
-OnlineDoctor is not a party to the treatment agreement.
+The GTC in Section B apply to this Treatment Agreement.
+OnlineDoctor does not become a contracting party to the Treatment Agreement.

 2. Functioning of the platform; conclusion of the mediation agreement